minprog/platforms/code_tools/3 testers/tennis/index.md

 Implement the function above.
 This function should return False if any rule is broken, True otherwise.
 Raise a `ValueError` if the input is invalid.

 > Note that you don't have to implement the whole game!
-Just the function `guess` is described above.
+Just the function `guess` as described above.

 ## Step 2, test your implementation and improve if necessary